mssoftjp/obsidian-voice-input/README.md

 ## Installation (manual)

-1. Download the latest assets from Releases
+1. Download the latest assets from Releases.
-2. Copy `main.js`, `manifest.json`, `styles.css` to `<vault>/.obsidian/plugins/voice-input/`
+2. Copy `main.js`, `manifest.json`, and `styles.css` into `<vault>/.obsidian/plugins/voice-input/`.
-3. Place them under `<vault>/.obsidian/plugins/voice-input/`
+3. Restart Obsidian and enable the plugin.

-4. Restart Obsidian and enable the plugin
+Compatibility: requires Obsidian 1.8.0 or later (per `minAppVersion`).

 Local VAD (optional): this plugin does not ship the WebAssembly files.
 If you want local VAD auto‑stop, download `fvad.wasm` and `fvad.js` from the fvad‑wasm project and place them in the same plugin folder, or use the “Choose fvad.wasm / fvad.js…” button in Settings → Voice Activity Detection to copy them.
 Local VAD is desktop‑only.